gtcraven/MachineLearning_LennardJones/README.md

 The relevant citations for these programs and the RDF dataset are:

-  G. T. Craven, Machine learning codes for structural and thermodynamic properties of a Lennard-Jones fluid, (2020)
+  G. T. Craven, "Machine learning codes for structural and thermodynamic properties of a Lennard-Jones fluid", (2020)

-  G. T. Craven, Lennard-Jones radial distribution function dataset, (2020)
+  G. T. Craven, "Lennard-Jones radial distribution function dataset", (2020)

   G. T. Craven, N. Lubbers, K. Barros, and S. Tretiak, Submitted XX, XXXX (2020)